 MEPs on Social Networks

-Of the 100 MEPs surveyed, 76% are active on Twitter and 88% are registered Facebook users.
+The 100 people in the MEP Survey show that 75% are active on Twitter and 88% have accounts on Facebook.
 Almost all said they use either one or both of these social networks to communicate with constituents and other stakeholders.

 It’s also worth noting how the popularity of Facebook and Twitter has increased rapidly over a relatively short period of time.
-While in 2011 Facebook was considered an effective communication method by 61% of MEPs and Twitter by 31%, today those figures are 95% and 88% respectively.
+When in 2011 people were considering Facebook as an effective communication method by 61% of MEPs and Twitter by 31%; today those figures are 95% and 88% respectively.

 Overall, 61% of MEPs said they or their staff follow social media conversations every day as part of their legislative work.
 And why wouldn’t they?
-Social media is a valuable tool that, when used effectively, can offer a window into how legislative procedures work and enable elected officials to communicate directly with online audiences in a less formal, more conversational context.
+Social media is a valuable tool that, when used effectively, can offer a window into how legislative procedures work.
+And additionally enable elected officials to communicate directly with online audiences in a less formal, more conversational context.

 Transparency, Humor and Relatability